 - Spend a morning shopping at Harrods.
 This famous department store houses authentic wonders within its walls.
 A visual spectacle for those who like shopping and those who do not.
 The Diana of Wales Memorial, the toy floor or the Egyptian Hall are, without a doubt, another must-see.

-- Climb inside Tower Bridge.
-The visit to the interior of this famous construction consists of discovering how the drawbridge system worked in the past and today, as well as pointing out the importance of this bridge in the current history of London.
+- Climb inside Tower Bridge: The visit to the interior of this famous construction is to discover how the drawbridge system worked in the past and today, in addition to pointing out the importance of this bridge in the current history of London.

 - Enjoy a musical.
 The offer of musicals in London is very extensive and is undoubtedly one of the biggest attractions of the city.
 Among the most famous West-End musicals are Mamma Mia, Les Miserables and The Lion King, but there are many more to choose from and seeing a musical is an experience not to be missed.